jmacthefatcat/zoyster/_docs/colours.md

 </div>

 ### Basic
-These colours I use for many projects really, it's just a nice set of options for various needs.
+These colours I use for many projects, it's a nice set of options for various needs.

 <div class="drawer horizontal-center">
   <div class="box-30">